Worries And Misconceptions People Can Have About Therapists

 Of course, there are counselors who fit the Wounded Healer archetype.
 If a therapist has their own issues, it doesn't necessarily harm their ability to do their job and help their clients.
-For example, a therapist may specialize in helping women work through past abuse.
+For example, one may specialize in helping women heal from past abuse.
 If she struggles with travel anxiety in her personal life, that's probably not going to get in the way of the work she's doing.
-The real concern is whether there are therapists who have issues, and who let their personal baggage sabotage their work (e.g., a counselor who hates his dad may encourage a client to cut off all contact with her own father).
+The real concern is whether there are therapists who have issues, and let that personal baggage sabotage their work (e.g., a counselor who hates his dad may encourage a client to cut off all contact with her own father).
 Unfortunately there are some of this type out there, but what they're doing is seen as a problem.
-A good counselor will constantly strive to be aware of any personal biases they bring into their sessions, and will take active steps not to let their own issues alter their performance.
+A good counselor will constantly strive to be aware of any personal biases they bring into their sessions, and take active steps not to let their own issues affect their performance.

 A therapist can easily deduce your darkest secrets and issues by observing little things you do

 This plays into people's worries of being exposed.
-You know the scenario that depicts this fear: A counselor and his client are in the middle of a session.
-The client comments on a book the therapist has sitting on his desk, and the counselor immediately thinks, "Ah, he commented on the green book... ...this indicates he has repressed psychosexual defense mechanisms towards his sister.
+You probably know the scene that depicts this fear: In the middle of a session the client comments on a book sitting on the therapist's desk, and the counselor immediately thinks, "Ah, he commented on the green book...
+This indicates he has repressed psychosexual defense mechanisms toward his sister.
 He was likely verbally abused by a cold, withholding stepmother."

 Therapists are often running a hidden agenda while talking about something different on the surface